abhishekvp/editOnTheGo/README.md

 * Save a new document.
 * Save a previously saved, but newly updated document.
-* Export and Pick features only function in the FirefoxOS 1/Export - Exports the document contents to the calling application in the FirefoxOS.
+* Export and Pick features only function in the FirefoxOS

+  Export - Exports the document contents to the calling application in the FirefoxOS.

-  2/Pick - Lets you pick and add images stored in the Gallery of the FirefoxOS Mobile to the current document.
+  Pick - Lets you pick and add images stored in the Gallery of the FirefoxOS Mobile to the current document.

-*Print a document.
+* Print a document.

 This is a Mozilla Student Project (https://github.com/Yoric/Mozilla-Student-Projects/issues/1) being Mentored by Mr. David Rajchenbach-Teller (:Yoric)

 Coding Style : https://developer.mozilla.org/en-US/docs/Developer_Guide/Coding_Style